opencv-java/opencv-java-tutorials/docs/source/09 - Object Detection.rst

 - ``Values of HSV image``
-	With the sliders we can modify the values of the HSV Image, the image will be updtated in real time, that allow increase or decrease the capactity to recognize object into the image. .
+	With the sliders we can modify the values of the HSV Image, the image will be updtated in real time, that allows to increase or decrease the capactity to recognize object into the image. .

 	.. code-block:: java